 However, when it comes specifically to data, some metrics are more relevant and useful than others, especially in today’s cloud-heavy environments.

 This blog ranks the dozen most common failure metrics in use today, in order of relevance and importance for data engineers, starting with the most niche and least relevant ones, and finishing with the most important ones that all DataOps teams should be tracking.
-After that, I’ll discuss how a continuous, multidimensional data observability platform like Acceldata can be invaluable to helping data engineers and data reliability engineers optimize these metrics.
+After that, I’ll discuss how a continuous data observability platform like Acceldata can be invaluable to helping data engineers and data reliability engineers optimize these metrics.

 12. Mean Time To Failure (MTTF)